oscarbenjamin/blog/source/wip/data-structures-1/index.rst

     >>> expr
     (cos(x) + 1)**2

 Here we have created a symbolic expression ``expr`` which represents the mathematical expression :math:`(1 + \cos{x})^2`.
-The expression as a data structure is represented as a tree where each node in the tree is particular function and the children are the *arguments* of that function.
+The expression as a data structure is represented as a tree where each node in the tree is a particular function and the children are the *arguments* of that function.
 We can see this functional representation explicitly using SymPy's ``srepr`` function